Lt. Col. Jason Supnet named 2025 USACE 51C Commissioned Officer of the Year

-Lt.
-Col. Jason A. Supnet, military deputy chief of contracting with the U.S. Army Corps of Engineers – Far East District, speaks to students during a Science, Technology, Engineering, Arts and Mathematics (STEAM) outreach event at Humphreys High School, Feb.
-21, 2025.
-Supnet, recently recognized as the 2025 USACE 51C Commissioned Officer of the Year, shared the role of contracting in USACE and offered insights from his Army career to inspire future leaders.
-(U.S. Army photo by Yohan An)
+USAG HUMPHREYS, South Korea — Lt.
+Col. Jason A. Supnet, military deputy chief of contracting for the U.S. Army Corps of Engineers – Far East District, has been named the 2025 USACE 51C Commissioned Officer of the Year as part of the USACE Excellence in Contracting Awards Program.

+The award recognizes Supnet’s contributions to strengthening the district’s contracting capabilities, building relationships with industry partners, and supporting missions across the peninsula.

+“I am deeply honored to receive this recognition and profoundly grateful for the continued opportunity to serve the Army’s mission,” Supnet said.
+“From a professional perspective, this acknowledgement is particularly meaningful as it underscores the vital role of proactive contracting in achieving USACE’s overall objectives.”

 |Date Taken: